jagermi3ster/The-Pentagon/_posts/2023-03-12-Colleboardtest.md

 layout: post
 description: A minimal example of using markdown with fastpages.
 categories: [markdown]
-title: 5.5 and 5.6 Blog with Reflection
+title: Collegeboard Tri 2 Final
 ---

 **SCORE**

 ![Alt text](../images/2650.png)

 I got a 41/50 on the final tri 2 test on collegeboard.
 I think this is pretty decent for myself but I got help from my friends and had to search up multiple problems from the internet.